Windward Passage

 No analysis available

-Sewer is very likely included in the association fees.
-The MLS data shows SEWER checked in 19/20 listings, and none of the public remarks suggest otherwise.
-This looks like a stable building-level fee inclusion rather than agent copy-paste noise.
+Sewer appears to be included in the association fees.
+The MLS data is very strong, with SEWER checked in 19 of 20 listings, and the public remarks do not suggest any exclusion or change.
+This looks like a stable building-level included utility.

 Water appears to be included in the association fees.
-The MLS data shows WATER checked in 19/20 listings, which is a very strong building-level indicator.
-The public remarks do not provide contrary evidence, so this should be retained.
+The MLS data shows WATER checked in 19 of 20 listings, which is a strong building-level indicator.
+The public remarks do not provide any evidence of a recent change or exception.

 No analysis available